The Perfect Chop Salad

-Once up a time, there was a pregnant girl who ate far too many processed saltine crackers her first trimester.
-Couple that with all the popsicles consumed during the two swings of stomach flu her family suffered and said girl was left in quite the horrible food rut.
+Once upon a time, there was a pregnant girl who ate far too many processed saltine crackers during her first trimester.
+Couple that with all the popsicles consumed during the two swings of stomach flu her family suffered, and said girl was left in quite the horrible food rut.

 And then one day, the heavens opened, and lifted the first-trimester awfulness from her womb.
 And just like that, pregnant girl returned to real, wholesome food nirvana.